Yachtmaster Prep and Exam

 - Yachtmaster minimum sea time requirements

-- For holders of the RYA Coastal Skipper certificate, the seatime requirement is reduced to 20 days on board, two days as skipper, 400 miles, 12 night hours
+- With an RYA Coastal Skipper certificate: 20 days on board, 2 days as skipper, 400 miles, 12 night hours.

-- 5 x Yachtmaster qualifying passages over 60 nautical miles, including two overnight and two as skipper
+- 5 qualifying passages over 60nm, including two overnight and two as skipper.

 - Yachtmaster pre-exam requirements